 - Whew, that pricetag

 features & specs

-What kind of car is the 2021 Jeep Gladiator?
+What kind of truck is the 2022 Jeep Gladiator?
 What does it compare to?

 Is the Jeep Gladiator a good-looking car?